 What is Spoliation of Evidence?

 Spoliation of evidence is a real concern regarding personal injury claims.
 Sometimes key pieces of evidence go missing or are “accidentally” destroyed.
 This can be detrimental to a plaintiffs case.
-In the above video, Katy Neal with Carey Leisure & Neal talks about spoliation of evidence and how it can affect your claim.
+In the above video, A partner with Carey Leisure Carney talks about spoliation of evidence and how it can affect your claim.

 Spoilation of evidence, also known as destruction of evidence, can be performed on evidence of all types–paper records, electronic records, hard drives, cell phones, social media platforms such as Instagram, etc. Spoliation can be negligent or intentional and can be committed by the person or persons bringing the injury claim or the at fault person or persons, or third parties such as witnesses or insurance companies.